-E. The Need for Improved Analytical Tools
+E. Need for Improved Analytical Tools

 A new fleet of analytical tools are required that can reduce the dependence on detailed simulation.
-Examples of such tools move e.g. along the lines of our discussion in Section IV.
-Detailed simulations are and will continue to be important for power system analysis, however they must be complemented through the use of analytical methods that can serve as screening criteria.
+Examples of such tools move e.g. along the lines of our discussion in Section V. Detailed simulations are and will continue to be important for power system analysis, however they must be complemented through the use of analytical methods that can serve as screening criteria.
 This can help drastically reduce the computational complexity and time required for detailed simulations.
-These analytical tools should be able to work with black box models, as several inverter resources contain proprietary control algorithms, and more importantly, work at multiple different operating points.
+These analytical tools have to be able to work with black box models, as several inverter resources contain proprietary control algorithms, and more importantly, work at multiple different operating points.
 Additionally, analytical methods that can cover both small signal and large signal stability constraints are to be further developed.
-These newer suite of tools should also be capable of representing the behavior and impact of communication delays and loss of communication.
+These newer suite of tools have also to be capable of representing the behavior and impact of communication delays and loss of communication.

-VI.
+VIII.
 CASE STUDIES AND APPLICATIONS

 This section collects fundamental results of comparatively simple case studies.
-Our intention is to highlight through simulations the phenomena emerging through the granular control of large populations of devices - as discussed in the previous sections - and demonstrate the challenges which power system researchers is essential to address.
+Our intention is to highlight through simulations the phenomena emerging through the granular control of large populations of devices - as discussed in the previous sections - and demonstrate the challenges that are currently open fields of research.